Author

 As businesses increasingly embrace cloud services, the rising concern of escalating cloud expenses becomes more apparent.
 Numerous factors contribute to these costs, including inefficient management practices, expanding data volumes, and neglecting storage-related expenditures.

 Various strategies and tools are used to curb cloud expenses, like employing cloud visibility tools and forecasting resources.
 However, these solutions often present their own challenges.
-Therefore, it's crucial for organizations relying on cloud services to leverage cloud cost automation for getting maximum return from the cloud services.

 In this article, we delve into the necessity for cloud cost automation to manage cloud expenses and explore solutions that can offer substantial assistance.